Information for potential Research Ethics Committee Members

 What is a Research Ethics Committee (REC)?

 A Research Ethics Committee (REC) is an independent committee that considers the ethics of applications to conduct health or social care research in the UK.
-The studies will involve human participants, and most will take place within the NHS.
+The research proposals involve human participants, and most will take place within the NHS.
 The research proposal cannot proceed without the approval of the REC.

-The key duty of a REC is to protect the interests of the research participants whilst at the same time facilitating ethical research.
-The committee reviews research applications and gives an opinion on whether the research is ethical and fair.
-REC members receive training in ethical review and have opportunities to debate challenging issues.
+The key duty of a REC is to protect the safety, wellbeing and dignity of the research participants and the public whilst at the same time facilitating ethical research.
+The committee reviews research applications and gives an opinion on whether the research is ethical.
+REC members receive training in conducting an ethics review and have opportunities to debate challenging issues.

 The Health Research Authority (HRA) is the appointing authority for RECs in England.
 RECs based in Scotland, Wales and Northern Ireland have different appointing authorities and their recruitment process for REC members might differ slightly.
 However, the information below is relevant to REC members in the UK.

 There are currently 87 RECs in the UK and 64 in England.
-Between them they review approximately 6,000 applications to carry out research each year.
+Between them they review approximately 4,000 applications to carry out health or social care research each year.

 The process of ethics review